 In a CLIP printer, a continuous sequence of cross sectional images from a 3D graphics model is projected into the resin.
 The images are sent in the form of UV light patterns.

-Because there is always liquid below the developing object, the object doesn't stick to the bottom of the container.
+There is always liquid below the developing object, so the object doesn't stick to the bottom of the container.
 In addition, the object is both created and pulled upwards continually and smoothly without any pauses.
-These factors prevent the formation of layers and bands in the finished product.
+These factors help to prevent the formation of layers and bands in the finished product.

-CLIP printing is 25X to 100X faster than present techniques.
+CLIP printing is 25X to 100X faster than previous techniques.
 (The process may eventually reach 1000X times faster than conventional 3D printing.)
-This is a highly significant increase and should end a lot of the frustrations over the time needed to create a 3D object.
+This is a highly significant increase.
+It should end a lot of the frustration created by the time needed to produce a three dimensional object.
 It should also greatly increase the number of applications for 3D printing, allowing custom built items to be printed whenever we need them.

 In addition, the all-in-one printing method should create a stronger object, depending on the printing medium that's used.
 Printed parts have consistent properties and look much more like injection-molded parts than the usual 3D printed items.
 The new technology can also make flexible and rubbery objects.

-Another potential limitation is that the printer demonstrations that have been shown involve small printers that produce small objects.
+Another potential limitation is that the current printers produce relatively small objects.
 Questions have been raised about the ability of the new technology to produce larger objects and about how long this will take.

 © 2015 Linda Crampton